 (Please note: All Programs are offered in German)

 Online CAMMP Days on Mathematical Modelling | RWTH Aachen University and Karlsruhe Institute of Technology

-In various modules, scientists introduce students to the basics of mathematical modelling us-ing practice-oriented questions.
-Mathematical content is applied, such as angle theorems or the calculation of matrices which the students may already know from their lessons in class.
+In various modules, scientists introduce students to the basics of mathematical modelling using practice-oriented questions.
+Mathematical content is applied, such as angle theorems or the calculation of matrices.
 In addition to content-related skills, the workshops primarily promote process-related knowledge and skills.
 The solar energy and data compression modules are suitable for students in grades 8 and 9.